ColinGrime/Tweaky/README.md

 * `snowballs-knockback` - Allows you to change the knockback value of snowballs.
 * `sponge-ignite` - Setting a sponge on fire dries it out instantly.
 * `vehicle-pickup` - Allows vehicles to be picked up by sneak-right-click.
+* `villager-follow` - (PAPER ONLY) Villagers will follow you if you are holding an emerald.
 * `water-bottle-convert-lava` - Splashing a water bottle into lava converts it into obsidian.
 * `water-bottle-craft` - Allows you to convert a water bucket into splash water bottles.
 * `weapon-swing-through-grass` - Allows weapons to swing through grass without destroying them.